-.Key-Words: hTERT Gene, testicular carcinomas, pulmonary metastasis, prognosis
+.Key-Words: prognostic factor, survival, pulmonary metastases hTERT Gene, testicular carcinomas, risk factor

+Introduction

-1 Introduction Testicular cancer is a rare disease reaching only 1% of all cancer types characteristic to men with ages between 15 and 34 years (4, 6).
-Therapeutic improvements emerged at the same time with the introduction of chemotherapy in the 70's make it so that 95% of patients with testicular cancer (4) and 70-80% of patients with metastases become treatable (4).
+Testicular cancer is a rare disease reaching only 1% of all cancer types characteristic to men with ages between 15 and 34 years (1,2) The incidence of testicular cancer in Europe is rising with doubling every 20 years.
+The current incidence is 63/100 000/year, with the highest rate in Northern European countries (68/100 000/year) The death rate is very low (3.8 cases/100 000/year) (3) Therapeutic improvements emerged at the same time with the introduction of chemotherapy in the 70's make it so that 95% of patients with testicular cancer (1) and 70-80% of patients with metastases become treatable (1).

 The etiology of germinal tumors is not known.
-An increase in the frequency among patients with development anomalies and testicle descent was described (2) and this signaled the existence of genetic components (5).
-The histology of testicular tumors divides these cancers into seminomas (50%), teratomas or nonseminomas and mixed tumors (6).
-The metastasis pattern is predictable.
-The first metastases to appear are retroperitoneal adenopathies (regional metastases).
+An increase in the frequency among patients with development anomalies and testicle descent was described (4) and this signaled the existence of genetic components(5).

+The histology of testicular tumors divides these cancers into seminomas (50%), teratomas or non-seminomas and mixed tumors (6).
+Tumor markers [AFP, β-HCG and lactate dehydrogenase (LDH)] are needed for risk assessment according to UICC/IGCCCG stage and prognostic index.
+Markers are determined before orchiectomy and repeated a minimum of 7 days after orchiectomy (for differentiation of stage and IGCCCG prognostic group).
+HCG must be followed until normalization.

+The metastasis pattern is predictable.(3) The first metastases to appear are retroperitoneal adenopathies (regional metastases).
 Hematogen metastases are responsible for the apparition of pulmonary nodules and left side over-clavicle ganglion metastases.
 Hepatic bony metastases are rare and represent an unfavorable prognosis factor.
+The presence of pulmonary metastases does not necessarily imply an unfavorable risk group if the patients have not presented a previous therapeutic failure and if they are not accompanied by other visceral metastases (liver, brain, bone).

+The identification of prognostic factors is valuable due to the following three reasons:

+1. Optimum treatment may be selected for each patient

+- 2. Various therapeutic strategies could be compared among groups of patients with similar recurrence risks and treatments - 3.
+The knowledge that allows the identification of recurrence patterns may be improved and new treatment strategies established.
+Why spend money on inefficient therapies that are sub-optimally dosed in high-risk patients or excessive in low risk patients?
+The selection of the optimum therapy is a challenge for each team involved in the treatment of cancer patients with lung metastases (7)